 Welcome to Musicologie in Lewis Center

-Musicologie is the largest and fastest growing music school in Columbus.
-In fact, 112 new students joined us in just the last month!
+Musicologie is the largest and fastest growing music school in Ohio.
+In fact, 46 new students joined us in just the last month!
 We understand how important a great teacher is to your musical journey.
-At our premiere music lessons studio in Lewis Center we match each student to a specific teacher to make sure you have a great experience learning your instrument right from the start.
+When you take music lessons with us in Lewis Center we match each student to a specific teacher to make sure you have a great experience learning your instrument right from the start.

 Our Music Programs in Lewis Center